-Citation with stable link: Philip A. Harland, 'The brilliant student and the humiliated teacher again: Smart young Apollonius of Tyana (NT Apocrypha 8),' Last modified May 3, 2019, http://philipharland.com/Blog/?p=55.
+Citation with stable link: Philip A. Harland, 'The brilliant student and the humiliated teacher again: Smart young Apollonius of Tyana (NT Apocrypha 8),' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, http://philipharland.com/Blog/?p=55.

 In previous posts I discussed stories of the birth and childhood of Jesus, including the story of little Jesus zapping his less-than-brilliant teacher dead in the Infancy Gospel of Thomas (go here).
 This was, in a sense, an expansion and embellishment of Luke’s story of the wise young (12 year-old) Jesus amazing even the teachers of the law in the Temple at Jerusalem (Luke 2:39-51).
 In each case, the childhood brilliance is a sign of things to come in the figure’s adulthood.